yortch/openshiftv3-rhoar-workshop/Lab-4-Thorntail-Noun_Service.md

 ```

-Obviously to get this to compile we need an Insult model.
+Obviously to get this to compile we need an Noun model.
 Let's create a new package "com.redhat.summit2019.model" (or directory "src/main/java/com/redhat/summit2019/model") in the src/main/java folder.

 Add a class "Insult.java" in the package with the following content: